hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric-private-chaincode.md

 **Special notes for your reviewer**:

 Note that there exists a commit for adding the new tool and another commit that fixes the detected issues.
+I suggest review commit by commit.

             </td>
         </tr>